 BALANCED DIET effects of malnutrition on animals.
 Definition of a balanced diet

-What is balanced diet?
+What is a balanced diet?

-Balanced diet is a diet containing all six classes or types of food in the right proportion to meet the body’s requirement for growth, repair and maintenance.
+A balanced diet is a diet containing all six classes or types of food in the right proportion to meet the body’s requirement for growth, repair and maintenance.

 The balanced diet must contain the six food substances such as carbohydrates, protein, fats and oil, mineral salts, vitamin, and water.

-In terms of the percentage composition of the food substances, balanced diet should contain 15% of proteins, 15% of fats and oil, 10% of vitamins, minerals and water, and 60% of carbohydrates.
+In terms of the percentage composition of the food substances, a balanced diet should contain 15% of proteins, 15% of fats and oil, 10% of vitamins, minerals and water, and 60% of carbohydrates.

-Balanced diet should be taken at these proportions for normal growth, development and all activities of the body.
+A balanced diet should be taken at these proportions for normal growth, development and all activities of the body.

 v.
-The child will have distended and swollen stomach as a result of Kwashiorkorvi.
+The child will have a distended and swollen stomach as a result of Kwashiorkorvi.
 They will develop pale body

 viii.
 The child also develops thin and tiny legs

 All these are the symptoms of malnutrition deficiency of protein.
-It is therefore advised to make sure we imbibe the attitude of eating balanced diet at all times.
+It is therefore advised to make sure we imbibe the attitude of eating a balanced diet at all times.

-COMPREHENSIVE EFFECT OF MALNUTRITION OF ANIMALS
+COMPREHENSIVE EFFECT OF MALNUTRITION

 As mentioned in previous articles, malnutrition can be caused by several different factors, which include but are not limited to disease, lack of access to safe drinking water, eating disorders, mental health illnesses, and even climate change.

 EFFECTS OF MALNUTRITION

 As described on Livestrong.com, malnutrition occurs in stages.
 The imbalance in nutrients first shows in blood and tissue, followed by metabolic processes —finally, tell-tale signs and symptoms appear.
-The effects of malnutrition include: changes in body mass, poor wound healing, severe weight loss (cachexia), and organ failure —among others—, all of which are described below.
+The effects of malnutrition include changes in body mass, poor wound healing, severe weight loss (cachexia), and organ failure —among others—, all of which are described below.

 In the overnourished, obese patient, poor wound healing is largely due to poor oxygenation of tissues and the inability to provide necessary nutrients and generate enough white blood cells, as well as an increased tension on wound edges.

 A person with cachexia typically looks like they have shrunk and withered: the skin loses its elasticity and becomes dry.
-The hair falls out and there is risk of pressure ulcers, blood clots and hip fractures.
+The hair falls out and there is a risk of pressure ulcers, blood clots and hip fractures.
 People with cachexia also lose some of their motor coordination, thus being more prone to falling.

-Malfunctioning kidneys can cause failure in the regulation of salt and fluid, which in turn can trigger over-hydration or dehydration.
+Malfunctioning kidneys can cause failure in the regulation of salt and fluid, which in turn can trigger overhydration or dehydration.

 Mental health illnesses can cause malnutrition and malnutrition can be a decisive factor in the development of mental health illnesses, such as apathy, depression, introversion, self-neglect and deterioration in social interactions.